Milo-D/libvmcu-Virtual-MCU-Library/README.md

 # Features

-### Take one step forward and one back

-VMCU supports backstepping.
-You'll be able to simulate both, forth and back.
-Note that backstepping will erase externally (via write_gpr, ...) added data.
+### Interact with the binary

+With libvmcu you are able to interact programmatically with your AVR source code.
+You can filter disassembly, find endless loops, extract details from opcode (for example affected flags) and more.

+### Analyzer Pipeline

+The pipeline offers an interface for each stage: decode, annotate, decompose, disassemble and analyze.
+Stages can either operate on a single opcode or a whole binary.

 ### Cycle accurate realtime Simulation

-Cycle accurate realtime simulation of the microcontroller including its peripherals.
+Although this project primarily focus on static analysis, it offers an accurate realtime simulation of some few microcontroller including their peripherals.

-### Decode, Decompose, Disassemble, Analyze

-The pipeline offers an interface for each stage: decode, decompose, disassemble and analyze.
-Stages can either operate on a single opcode or a whole binary.

-### Combine Static and Dynamic Analysis

-Perform a static analysis on your binary to receive additional information, for example which SFRs are used by the program.
-Then, use this information to improve your dynamic analysis.

 ### No further dependencies

-VMCU comes with no further dependencies, thus allowing easy setup and easy usage.
+libvmcu comes with no further dependencies, thus allowing easy setup and easy usage.

 # Examples